LuzrBum/mudletAliasCeption/README.md

 # Bugs/Weaknesses
 * Does not support parameters: `myNewAliasName MoreTextHere` will strip away MoreTextHere
-* Does not do anything if alias already exists - because Mudlet permAlias() function creates duplicates by design, and there is no deleteAlias() function (?)
+* Does not do anything if alias already exists (except warn the user) - because Mudlet permAlias() function creates duplicates by design, and there is no deleteAlias() function (?)

 # Installation
 See [alias.txt](/alias.txt) file or below